docsforadobe/after-effects-expression-reference/docs/objects/propertygroup.md

 - Text Animators

 !!! info
-    On this page, we're going to use `thisLayer("ADBE Effect Parade")` (the "Effects" group) as a demonstration on how to use these items, however note that any method that returns a [PropertyGroup](#) will work.
+    On this page, we're going to use `thisLayer("ADBE Effect Parade")` (the "Effects" group) as a sample on how to call these items, however note that any method that returns a [PropertyGroup](#) will work.

 ---